 GRAPHIC(m)

-Varying-length graphic data
+Varying-length graphic

 Not supported by OPM COBOL.